bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

   </body>
   </html>

-And let's reexecute the playbook.
+And let's re-execute the playbook.
 But we have already installed the package and started the service, so let's ask Ansible to only work on the tags 'templates' to fasten the execution:

 .. code-block:: bash